-How can ex spouses have a good divorce?
+How can ex-spouses have a good divorce?
+Is it even possible?

 As a former attorney and current master life coach who assists adults considering or going through divorce, my clients often express a fear that the divorce process will be high conflict and devastating.

 While there is no shortage of evidence of bad divorces in the media or even among the stories of family and friends, this does not have to be your reality.

 Is it Possible to Have a Good Divorce?